lyokha/dotfiles/README.md

 My personal dotfiles collection.

-- `.bashrc.d/prompt.sh` --- bash prompt and window title lines.
+- `.bashrc.d/prompt.sh` &mdash; bash prompt and window title lines.
 Files from directory `.bashrc.d/` are supposed to be sourced from `.bashrc` in a for-loop like